Petey & Piper

 Approach

-The character system moved beyond flat artwork into physical merchandise samples, including plush characters and printed lunch cooler products.
+The character system moved into real merchandise samples, including plush characters and branded lunch cooler products.

 What I owned